Aikido, Conflict, and Me

 I’ve written a book, two CDs, and many articles on conflict and communication, and you can find all of them on this Website, many free of charge.

-I’m a professional singer and a second-degree black belt in Aikido, and I still teach Aikido at the dojo I founded in 1995, Portsmouth Aikido.
+I’m a professional singer and a third-degree black belt in Aikido, and I still teach Aikido at the dojo I founded in 1995, Portsmouth Aikido.
+In 2017, I fulfilled a lifelong dream of singing The Star Spangled Banner at a Boston Red Sox game.

 I practice what I teach.